-The BioRAFT ChemTracker module provides a method for tracking chemical inventory with connection to a central database.
+The BioRAFT ChemTracker module provides a method for tracking chemical inventory with connection to a central database that provides easily accessible links to hazard data.

 All inventory records entered prior to Summer 2019 were migrated into ChemTracker from the CISProLive Chemical Inventory Program.